Union warns of industrial action at Bank of Ireland

 The IBOA said Bank of Ireland told union officials it was under pressure from the Department of Finance, which is overseeing the restructuring of the banking sector.

-Deposits and certain liabilities at Bank of Ireland, Allied Irish Banks (ALBK.I), permanent tsb IPM.I and the Irish Banking Resolution Corporation are covered by a government guarantee.
+Deposits and certain liabilities at Bank of Ireland, Allied Irish Banks, permanent tsb and the Irish Banking Resolution Corporation are covered by a government guarantee.

 "We are aware from our dealings with other institutions covered by the state guarantee that intervention by the Department of Finance in their day-to-day operations is becoming increasingly problematic," Broderick said.